jasalt/daw-livestream-helper/README.md

 Built with Python 3.8.6 and [Toga](https://toga.readthedocs.io/en/latest/) GUI library.

-Written and tested on MacOS 11.1 (Intel) and should work on Apple Silicon and with minor tweaks on Window 10/7 and Linux.
+Written and tested on MacOS 11.1 (Intel) and Windows 10.
+Should work on Apple Silicon and on Window 7 and Linux with minor tweaks.